 Some of our accomplishments over the last year include

-- Our resident clinic has opened in a brand new space.
+- Our new resident clinic completed its first year in a brand new space.
 Residents are building their skills and their case loads, practicing psychotherapy and pharmacotherapy.

-- Our busy emergency department now has a resident psychiatric service with onsite faculty and an incredibly large and diverse patient population.
+- Our new psychiatric Emergency department has openend with onsite faculty and an incredibly large and diverse patient population.

 - Our consult-liaison service has grown to 24/7 coverage of our over 700 bed hospital.

 - Three inpatient teaching teams have been established.

 - The construction on the new Heart and Vascular tower at the hospital has been completed and offers not only newly designed ICU spaces but plenty of spaces conducive to GME and teaching.

 - We had a successful ACGME site visit and received 10 full years of accreditation.